holochain/sim1h/README.md

 Which is great for scalability/decentralisation but problematic for:

-- Holochain Core devs distinguishing what's a networking error from what's a core error
+- Holochain Core devs trying to distinguishing a networking error from a core error
 - Conductor devs verifying the crossover between wasm and network workflows
 - Zome devs reviewing how data is published and recieved across nodes
 - Hardware (e.g. holoport) devs wanting to test OS level concerns decoupled from DHT network health etc.

-It's also nice to have at least one other implementation of `Lib3hProtocol`.
+It's also nice to have another implementation of `Lib3hProtocol`.
 One small step towards this being more "protocol" than "implementation detail".

 ## How?